Information and communications technology (ICT) industry professionals pursuing excellence within the industry should consider becoming a BICSI RCDD®.

 The RCDD credential is valid for three years.
 Within each three-year period, all RCDDs must obtain a minimum of 45 BICSI continuing education credit (CEC) hours.
 As part of this 45-hour requirement, attendance in at least one BICSI conference during the three-year period is mandatory.
 The RCDD registration must be renewed every three years.
 Click here for additional renewal information.

 The 12th edition Telecommunications Distribution Methods Manual (TDMM) will be used for courses taken before June 30, 2014; new exam applicants can choose to test from TDMM 12th or 13th edition through June 30, 2014.
 For any courses starting on or after July 1, 2014, or exam applications received after this date, the 13th edition TDMM will be used.
+The first exam based on the 13th Edition will take place in July 2014.

 Once your application is approved, you will receive an email confirming your approval.
 Notification includes the required candidate ID Number and scheduling information.
 You will need to schedule your exam at www.pearsonvue.com/BICSI.
 You will have up to one year to pass the examination after your application has been approved.